The Basics of Stitching: Essential Knowledge to Get Started Right

 Denim, canvas, gabardine

-solutions to machine sewing problems
+solutions to machine sewing stitch problems

-Troubleshooting: Solutions to the most common stitch problems
+Troubleshooting: solutions to the most common stitch problems

 To go further: reinforcement and decorative stitches

-The triple straight stitch: guaranteed strength
+The triple straight stitch: guaranteed durability

 Recommended use